Edward Brayley, Surrey Historian

 Thomas Allom

 Engraving of Cabaret of Elinour Rummyng, in volume 4Finally, there is also the great aesthetic and artistic value of the volumes; all are generously and beautifully illustrated.
-The responsibility for the illustrations was given to Thomas Allom (1804-1872), an architect and draughtsman.
+The responsibility for the illustrations was given to Thomas Allom (1804 to 1872), an architect and draughtsman.
 He had studied at the Royal Academy School and was one of the founding members of the Royal Institute of British Architects, although in the 1820s and 1830s he concentrated on his work as an artist, specialising in topographical drawings and travelling extensively.
 For the history he organised some 118 steel engravings and rather more smaller woodcuts and contributed at least 79 of his own works.
 The quality of these is uniformly high and the detail of the prints is of tremendous value for researchers.
-A collection of Allom's original drawings of Surrey places is held at Surrey History Centre (SHC ref 8582), some of which were engraved and used in the history.
+A collection of Allom's original drawings of Surrey places is held at Surrey History Centre (reference 8582), some of which were engraved and used in the history.

 Edward Wedlake Brayley died at his residence in Coram Street, Bloomsbury, London in 1854 aged 82.
 John Britton died in 1857 and is buried at West Norwood cemetery; his gravestone, a 10 foot slab of granite, was designed to be as permanent as Stonehenge and is Grade II listed.
 Britton's library of antiquarian books was purchased by a group of Wiltshire gentlemen who formed the Wiltshire Archaeological and Natural History Society; his books and papers in their original cabinet are now held at the Wiltshire Heritage Museum.